System Power Minimization to Access Non-Contiguous Spectrum in Cognitive Radio Networks: Branch-and-Bound based Solution Overview

 CVX outputs flow variables $f_{ij}^m(l)$, scheduling decisions $x_{ij}^m$ and power variables $p_{ij}^m$ $\bigl(l \in \mathcal{L}, m \in \mathcal{M}_{ij}, \, i,j \in \mathcal{N}, \, i \neq j, \bigr)$.
 Since we relaxed flow capacity equations to get this output, the resultant flow rates may exceed the capacity of the links.
 We keep flow variables and scheduling decisions unperturbed and increase power variables to get feasible solutions.
 We use the following set of equations for flows and powers:

 These power variables along with flow and scheduling decisions of the CVX output form a feasible solution.
 We refer to this solution as ``BnBSysPowerMin".
 The resulting algorithm however suffers from exponential complexity in the worst case scenario.
-We now focus on developing low complexity algorithms to minimize system power in polynomial time.
+Next section develops low complexity algorithms to minimize system power in a multi-hop network, i.e., to solve the original optimization problem of~\eqref{fig:ModifiedProblem}.